-Carat weight is the last element of the Four Cs that the HRD gemologists look into.
-It’s probably the easiest aspect to hack.
-All it takes is measuring the weight of the diamond, using their gemological equipment.
+Carat weight is the last element of the Four Cs that HRD gemologists investigate and is probably the easiest aspect to hack.
+Doing so requires measuring the weight of the diamond using their gemological equipment.

-But diamond evaluation doesn’t stop with the Four Cs.
-HRD goes a notch higher by looking into other finer details.
-For example, the experts examine aspects like girdle size, table width, fluorescence, finish grade, and culet.
+But diamond evaluation does not stop with the Four Cs.
+The HRD goes a notch higher by looking into other finer details; for example, the experts examine aspects like girdle size, table width, fluorescence, finish grade, and culet.

 Upon completing the entire grading process, the company writes a report.
 The report outlines the quality of the gem based on each component analyzed.
-HRD reports are some of the most comprehensive in the industry.
-The company strives to give a brief but precise overview of its findings.
-And if there are critical areas the experts never tested, those are also noted on the document.
-HRD guarantees the accuracy of its reports by ensuring each diamond goes through numerous tests.
+The HRD reports are some of the most comprehensive in the industry.
+The company strives to give a brief but precise overview of the findings, and if there are critical areas that the experts do not test, those are also noted on the document.
+The HRD guarantees the accuracy of their reports by ensuring that each diamond goes through numerous tests.

-For quality control, HRD only certifies diamonds that meet certain minimum thresholds.
-As for those that don’t meet the cut, the company distributes them to collectors, retailers, or other grading labs for further testing.
-However, HRD makes sure the vendors who buy such diamonds from the company maintain accurate descriptions of their flaws when selling them to their clients.
+For quality control, the company only certifies diamonds that meet certain minimum thresholds.
+As for those that do not meet the cut, it distributes them to collectors, retailers, or other grading labs for further testing.
+However, the HRD makes sure that the vendors who buy such diamonds from the company maintain accurate descriptions of their flaws when selling them to their clients.
 That way, a consumer can purchase the gems having all facts at their disposal.

-To avoid any conflicts of interest, graders never know the owners of the diamonds they’re working on.
+To avoid any conflicts of interest, graders never know the owners of the diamonds that they work on.

 Besides issuing diamond certificates, HRD provides the following additional services;